-1 D = Door, S = Single Shutter, and T = Double Leaf Shutter.

-2 The designation indicates the size of door opening, the first number referring to width in modules of 100 mm and the last number the height in modules of 100 mm.

-3 Standard sizes of door frames are covered in IS 4021 and 4351.

-4 In arriving at the standard widths and heights of flush door shutters, allowance have been made as given in Fig. 1.
+- 1 D = Door, S = Single Shutter, and T = Double Leaf Shutter. - 2 The designation indicates the size of door opening, the first number referring to width in modules of 100 mm and the last number the height in modules of 100 mm. - 3 Standard sizes of door frames are covered in IS 4021 and 4351. - 4 In arriving at the standard widths and heights of flush door shutters, allowance have been made as given in Fig. 1.
 In case, the modular height of door opening is taken from finished floor level, the height of the flush door shall be the one given in the bracket.
-In case of double shutters, the rebate shall be as given in 7.8.

-Combined width of two shutters in closed position.

-6.1.2 The moisture content in timbers used in the manufacture of flush door shutters shall be not more than 12 percent when tested according to IS 1708 (Part 1).

-6.1.3 Timber shall be free from decay and insect attack.
-Knots and knot holes less than half the width of cross section of the members in which they occur maybe permitted.
-Pitch pockets, pitch streaks and harmless pin-boles shall be permissible except in the exposed edges of the core members where they shall be cut out and filled in with carefully fitted glued pieces of wood of similar species and character with their grain running in the same direction.

-6.1.4 Timber shall be preservative treated before assembly as specified in 6.1.5.
-Trimmed cut ends shall be given to a protective treatment by brush or spray application.

-6.1.5 For preservative treatment, the timber shall be soaked in a 1.25 percent solution of boric acid or 1.9 percent solution of borax at a temperature of 93°C to 100°C for a period of 10 min to 40 min depending upon the species and thickness, or the timber may be dipped in a 2 to 3 percent solution of boric acid or 3 percent solution of borax for 2 min and the block stacked for at least two hours.
-Alternatively, it may be soaked at ambient temperature in a 2 percent solution of sodium pentachlorophenate in water for a period of

-2 min and then stacked for at least half an hour before drying.
-The timber shall be dried to a suitable moisture content before bonding.
+In case of double leaf shutters, the rebate shall be as given in 7.7. - Combined width of two shutters in closed position - 6.1.3 The moisture content in timbers used in manufacture of flush door shutters shall be not more than 12 percent when tested according to IS 1708 (Part 1). - 6.1.4 Timber shall be free from decay and insect attack.
+Knots and knot holes less than half the width of cross section of the members in which they occur may be permitted.
+Pitch pockets, pitch streaks and harmless pin holes shall be permissible except in the exposed edges of the core members where they shall be cut out and filled in with carefully fitted glued pieces of wood of similar species and character with their grain running in the same direction. - 6.1.5 Species of timber marked with an asterisk in Annex B and sapwood of all other timbers shall be preservative treated before assembly as specified in 6.1.5.1. - 6.1.5.1 For preservative treatment, the timber shall be soaked in a 1.25 percent solution of boric acid or 1.9 percent solution of borax at a temperature of 85 to 90 °C for a period of 10 to 40 min depending upon the species and thickness, or the timber may be dipped in a 2 to 3 percent solution of boric acid or 3 percent solution of borax for 2 min and then block stacked for at least 2 h.
+Alternatively, it may be soaked at ambient temperature in a 2 percent solution of sodium pentachlorophenate in water for a period of 2 min and then stacked for at least half an hour before drying.
+The timber should be dried to a suitable moisture content before bonding.
+Qualitative test shall be conducted according to IS 401 for determining the presence of preservative used.